heptarch/heptarch.github.io/drafts/demon.md

 *1869.* In the Beethoven Rooms of 27 Harley
-Street, University College, Carey Foster theatrically regards the bluestockings assembled to hear about thermodynamics.
+Street, University College, Carey Foster theatrically regards the bluestockings assembled to learn about thermodynamics.
 "Heat"---he pauses for effect---"is not merely those sensible properties of a teapot or a fireplace in winter that we are all familiar with.
 It lives in realm of measurable phenomena, and its very sensibility is